 Va.
-General Assembly wrestles with race, ideology after Republican is rejected from Black caucus
+General Assembly wrestles with race, ideology after Republican is rejected from Black Caucus

 But other Black lawmakers shot back Friday that the problem with Cordoza was less about ideology and more about interpersonal friction.

-“I don’t think his response to the questionnaire had much to do with...why he didn’t receive enough votes,” said Del.
-Lamont Bagby (D-Henrico), chairman of the Black caucus, referring to a survey new members must fill out before joining.
+“I don’t think his response to the questionnaire had much to do with ... why he didn’t receive enough votes,” said Del.
+Lamont Bagby (D-Henrico), chairman of the Black Caucus, referring to a survey new members must fill out before joining.

-In his speech, Cordoza revealed that he had applied to join the VLBC but was voted out, and said it was based on his answers to a questionnaire.
+In his speech, Cordoza revealed that he had applied to join the VLBC but was voted out, and he said it was based on his answers to a questionnaire.
 He said the questions included topics such as his top three environmental justice priorities, whether he favored charter schools, if he would favor overhauling the process for recalling public officials to “end harassment,” and if he would work to repeal sovereign immunity for police officers.

 Other topics, he said, included if he supported collective bargaining — which he called “turning our state into a union state” — and standing up for abortion rights, mask mandates and gun control.

-“These questions... spit in the face of our ancestors who fought to have all of our rights guaranteed,” Cordoza said.
+“These questions ... spit in the face of our ancestors who fought to have all of our rights guaranteed,” Cordoza said.
 “I asked myself what any of those things mentioned have to do with being Black.
-The answer is it has nothing to do with being Black...
-The caucus is not about being black, it’s about being leftist.”
+The answer is it has nothing to do with being Black. ...
+The caucus is not about being Black, it’s about being leftist.”

 The Black Caucus has 21 members — 17 in the House and four in the Senate.
 All are Democrats.
 The caucus has had at least one Republican member in its history — Earle-Sears, when she served in the House from 2002 to 2004.

-But aside from Cordoza and Earle-Sears, there has only been one other Black Republican delegate in modern times: In 1997, Paul Clinton Harris of Albemarle became the first Republican African American elected to the House since Reconstruction.
+But aside from Cordoza and Earle-Sears, there has been only one other Black Republican delegate in modern times: In 1997, Paul Clinton Harris of Albemarle became the first Republican African American elected to the House since Reconstruction.

-Earle-Sears said she did not spend long in the Black caucus, which she characterized as unwelcoming to Black Republicans.
+Earle-Sears said she did not spend long in the Black Caucus, which she characterized as unwelcoming to Black Republicans.

 “I really wasn’t wanted when I joined.
 And 20 years later, nothing has changed,” she said in an interview Friday.
 “So clearly the issue is, they don’t want Black Republicans.”